learn-co-curriculum/careers-communicating-with-recruiters-and-hr-professionals/README.md

 ## Be Appreciative

 Get into the habit of saying “thank you” frequently.
-Thank recruiters when they offer to meet you, when they compliment your app, or when they offer to forward you to a hiring manager.
-After a technical phone interview with an engineer, email the recruiter to update him/her on how the interview went, and thank them for scheduling the interview.
+Thank recruiters when they offer to meet you, when they compliment your project or portfolio, or when they offer to forward you to a hiring manager.
+After a technical skills based phone interview with a member of the hiring team, email the recruiter to update him/her on how the interview went, and thank them for scheduling the interview.

 Appreciation is classy, good etiquette, and critical to the impression you are making on employers.